310mc/https-310mc.github.io-tl/source/_posts/comet_show/second_half.md

 {% endbubble %}

 {% bubble Kanata v2 %}
-*ehe!* that is because i was once a god~♪
+*ehe!* that is because i was once a [god]~♪

-the more complicated words you speak, and the more convoluted they are, the more you sound like you’re saying something incredible~
+the more complicated words you speak, and the more convoluted they are, the more you sound like you are saying something incredible~

-people will try their best to over-interpret what i am saying, you see?
+people will try their best to [over-interpret] what i am saying, you see?
 {% endbubble %}

 {% bubble Tetora v2 %}